How to Scale and Resize Objects in Adobe Illustrator

 Step 7: How to Scale and Resize Objects in Adobe Illustrator

-STEP 7: We can now use the align tools within Illustrator to confirm our proportions are scaled correctly on the resized version.
-To do this, use the selection tool and drag over both the original and resized version.
-Navigate to Window > and then select “Align”.
-This will open the align toolbar in Illustrator.
-Select Align to Artboard, and then align both grouped artworks to horizontal and vertical center.
-You can now visually see that the artwork has kept its original proportions and is smaller by half an inch.
+Navigate to Window> and then select "Align."
+A tab will open with the Align toolbar in Illustrator.
+Select Align to Artboard, then align both grouped artworks to the horizontal and vertical center point.
+You can now visually see that the artwork has kept its original anchor points and is smaller by half an inch.

 Ready to turn your design into an eye-catching label or sticker?